-This tutorial covers installing and running HALCoGen for TI Hercules/TMS570 MCUs on a mac or linux using WINE.
+This tutorial covers installing and running HALCoGen for TI Hercules/TMS570 MCUs on a mac or Linux machine using WINE.
 I first started using HALCoGen for the SFU Satellite Design Team, where we’re developing an onboard computer using the TI Hercules/TMS570 microcontrollers.
 These are really interesting industrial lockstep MCUs, with ECC memory and all kinds of neat reliability features.

 WINE is a layer that translates Windows API calls to POSIX calls, which are used on macOS, Linux, etc. It’s free, and quite easy to set up.

 Step 2: Get WINE

 Download WINE for your system, and any dependencies you may require.
 I downloaded the “staging” binary package of WINE from here.